finanalyst/collection/README.md

 *  **with-only** filename

 Collect is run only with that filename, which must be in the sources, and is specified like `debug-when`.

+*  **no-code-escape**

+`ProcessedPod` has a special flag for turning off escaping in code sections when a highlighter is used to pre-process code.
+In some cases, the highlighter also does HTML escaping, so RPR has to avoid it.

+This has to be done at the Mode level and not left to `render` plugins.

 # Plugin management
 Plugins are **Raku** programs that are executed at specific milestones in the rendering process.
 The milestone are given in [Milestones](Milestones.md) above.